MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/ISL32bit.md

 ## Configuration

-To configure ISL 32-bit for install into our cross-compilation root, run the following command:
+To configure ISL 32-bit for install into the build root, run the following commands:

 ```bash
 make distclean